ilyalesik/effector-localstorage/README.md

 ## Value Encoding

-[LocalStorage] supports storeing only plain strings.
+[LocalStorage] supports storing only plain strings.
 Because of that it is required to do value serialization for persisting and string deserialization for restoring the value, if your value is more complex, than just plain string.

 `effector-localstorage` uses [`JSON.stringify`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) for serialization and [`JSON.parse`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) for deserialization.<br>
 You cannot change it.